Not long after launching Loop Loft, Shopify seller Ryan Gruss saw his profits increase. But there was a catch.

 Unless you’re running a dropshipping business, it’s your job to deliver the goods.
 Luckily, the IRS considers the cost of doing so “ordinary and necessary.”

 Postage, shipping meter subscriptions, delivery charges—they’re all tax deductible come tax time.
 Still, you’re better off paying less for shipping in the first place.
-Learn how to reduce shipping costs, and make sure you're getting the best deals on bubble wrap and postage fees.

 The cost of everything you use to get your product delivered on time and in one piece can be deducted on your tax return.
 This includes envelopes, boxes, paper, packing material, tape, labels, markers, and printer ink.